-Croatia: RWE claims against HEP, HEP DSO reported RWE Energy to energy regulator24.
-November 2014. / SEE Energy News
+Croatia: RWE claims against HEP, HEP DSO reported RWE Energy to energy regulator, SEE Energy News

 HEP issued an announcement reacting to the claims of the RWE Energy made last week, calling them untrue and harmful to their reputation.
 Namely, on that occasion, it was said that “16.819 consumers had not been transferred due to errors in the system of the HEP ODS, whereas 20.222 consumers had returned to universal supply“.

 They emphasize that there is no error in the system of the HEP Distribution System Operator, but a number of contracts cannot be accepted due to incomplete and incorrect consumer data, that have been submitted by the suppliers in the supplier replacement procedure or that have not been updated by the customers during the change of ownership, the inheritance and the like.
 “A large number of consumers has returned to the system of universal service after terminating the contract with the company RWE Energy, but not because of the reasons stated in the announcement, but because of the common practice of misleading the customers, deceiving them with respect to achieving savings or the personation.